Joojo7/Hotel-booking-system/README.md

 - Same day checkin and checkout not allowed
 - Each room has a charge per night
 - Number of guests cannot exceed room capacity
+- Hotel and room data have been provided for use

 ## Usage
 Kindly authorize via 'Client-key' through the following steps: